vyleung/website/content/projects/personal-projects/_index.md

 <br>

 ### FlowPomoTimer
-I created a timer called <a class="external-link" href="https://vyleung.github.io/FlowPomoTimer/">FlowPomoTimer</a> so that I can 1) keep track of how long I've been working on a task and 2) get notified at certain intervals so that I don't lose track of time.
+I created a timer called [FlowPomoTimer](https://vyleung.github.io/FlowPomoTimer/) so that I can 1) keep track of how long I've been working on a task and 2) get notified at certain intervals so that I don't lose track of time.

 {{< figure default="true" class="center-image" src="FPT/FPT.png" alt="FlowPomoTimer" >}}